 - Your age: It’s estimated that nearly 60% of those ages 50 and older report nocturnal leg cramps.

 - Pregnancy: This may occur due to weight gain and changes in circulation.

-- Some Medications: Medications such as diuretics, blood pressure medications or statins may contribute to leg cramps.
+- Side effects of some medications: Medications such as diuretics, blood pressure medications or statins may contribute to leg cramps.

 The good news is that although they can be painful, nocturnal leg cramps aren’t typically serious.
 While it can be a bit of trial and error, here are seven home remedies you can try to help relieve discomfort and potentially stop painful wake-up calls.

-- Stretch your hamstring and calf muscles during the day and before you go to bed.
+- Stretch the muscles in your calves and your hamstrings during the day and and before you go to bed.

-- Drink plenty of water throughout the day and watch your alcohol and caffeine consumption.
+- Stay hydrated.
+Drink plenty of water throughout the day and watch your alcohol and caffeine consumption.

 - Try mild exercises before bed, such as walking or riding the stationary bike for a few minutes.